afrind/draft-cenzano-media-interop/draft-cenzano-moq-media-interop.md

 TODO: Varint does NOT accept easily negative, so it could be challenging to encode at start (priming)

+Timebase

+Units used in PTS, DTS, and duration

 Duration

-It can be 0 if not set
 Duration in timebase

-Timebase

-Units used in PTS, DTS, and duration
+It will be 0 if not set

 Wall Clock

-It can be 0 if not set
-EPOCH time in ms when this frame started being captured
+EPOCH time in ms when this frame started being captured It will be 0 if not set

 Metadata Size

-It can be 0
 Size in bytes of the metadata section
+It can be 0 if no metadata is sent

 Metadata